gpigna0/shimmer/README.md

 ## Configuration

 > [!CAUTION]
-> Right now support for multiple screens is lacking as there are no options to
+> Right now support for multiple devices is lacking.
-> target specific screens.
-For set and auto the same brightness value will be applied
+> For auto the same brightness value will be applied
-> to every screen.
-This could lead to problems when using absolute values and auto brightness
+> to every device.
+This could lead to problems when using auto brightness

 > [!IMPORTANT]
 > Config options are subject to breaking changes as shimmer is in its early stage

 This is an example configuration, more details can be found in `config.toml`.
-Only one sensor can be used at a time, while support for multiple screens control is still a WIP
+Only one sensor can be used at a time and its path needs to be specified.
+Devices are found automatically by searching `/sys/class/backlight` and `/sys/class/leds`

 ```toml
 [sensor]